rumkin/swarm-proxy/README.md

 # Swarm Sites

-Swarm sites is an http server for serving swarm sites requested via regular DNS system by non .eth domains.
+Swarm sites is an http server for serving swarm websites and SPAs requested via regular DNS by non .eth domains.
 It works like Github Pages but for Swarm.

 **NOTE!** SwarmSite is in beta.